fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/08_destructors.md

 For other types of allocation - well, it's complicated.
 Nothing you should be worried now though.

+As you see, for some cases it's possible to avoid (read: forget) destruction.
+You will soon learn about standard library classes that help with this problem.

 ## purpose of destructors

-Usually custom destructors are not needed - we do not care with member variables that die - there is no point in resetting them to zero or something similar.
+Usually custom destructors are not needed - we do not care with member objects that die - there is no point in resetting them to zero or something similar because the memory will be overwritten by another program.

 **But what if memory is dynamically allocated?** Destructors are then the best way to always enforce cleanup!